kbrsh/sold/README.md

 #### `index.html`

 This file should contain the home page.
-It will be provided with a map called `data` with keys of each section, and values of an array of the posts inside.
+It will be provided all section names as values holding arrays of the posts in that section.

 #### `post.html`